lolosambo/blogPOO/README.md

 # blogPOO
 Professional Blog.
 OpenClassRooms, project 5

-Just, change content of the "config/DbLogin.php" file by your own values.
+Just, rename the DbLogin.dist file into DbLogin.php and replace the fake informations by your own values.